davidolivefarga/advent-of-code-2023/day1/README.md

 ### Objective

-For each string, find the two-digit number obtained from combining the first digit and the last digit that appear in the string.
-For example, the string `a1b2c3d4e5f` would produce the number `15`.
+For each line, find the two-digit number obtained from combining the first digit and the last digit that appear in it.
+For example, the line `a1b2c3d4e5f` would produce the number `15`.

 Calculate the sum of all these numbers.